haideralp/Sparta_Virtualisation/README.md

 7. This will update both VMs.
 So whilst staying in Vm app --> navigate to app folder and perform sudo apt-get install npm
 ![image](https://user-images.githubusercontent.com/97620055/184936545-cb659ee2-aec0-4324-8e98-0d39bcb6f8de.png)
 8. You can then start the app with 'npm start'

 ![npm start](https://user-images.githubusercontent.com/97620055/184935833-3ee280a3-595e-4074-b4e9-e2740e0b3d34.PNG)

-9. Check the app is working on 192.168.10.100 (As I have reverse proxied the 3000 port is should not be needed).
+9. Check the app is working on 192.168.10.100 (As I have reverse proxied the 3000 port so it should not be needed).

+### Debugging Issues
+- Unable to reverse proxy to port 3000 for some reason despite following procedure - pending investigation.